Gagana1312/Gagana1312/README.md

 A dedicated MSCS student at Northeastern University, Boston.
 - 🔭 I’m currently working on building AI models
-- 🌱 I’m currently learning learning DevOps.
+- 🌱 I’m currently learning DevOps.
 - 💬 Ask me about building a Mobile Application on Android or iOS
 - 📫 How to reach me: ananda.g@northeastern.edu
 - 📄 Know about my experiences: [https://shorturl.at/axJXY](https://shorturl.at/axJXY)